Commitment to protecting your personal data

 - Information about international transfers

-- Forms adapted for international patients
+- Forms adapted to international patients

 - Additional time for understanding and decision

-- Guidance on rights under Colombian regulations
+- Advice on rights according to Colombian regulations

 - Documentation in patient’s language when possible